lizhophardt/CFP-Funding-Tool/SECURITY_SETUP.md

 ## 📞 Support

 For security questions or issues:
-1. Check the logs: `docker-compose logs`
+1. Check the logs: `docker logs airdrop-service`
 2. Run diagnostics: `npm run security-check`
 3. Review this guide
 4. Consult your security team